jarossnd/jason-ross-dev-v2/blog/posts/install-arch-linux-uefi-2021/index.md

 The other week I found an older HP laptop I had lying around that is around 5 years old.
 I couldn't remember the BIOS password and it was configured for UEFI.
 Instead of doing a password reset I decided to install Arch Linux on the laptop leaving UEFI in place.
 Once I successfully did that, I decided to make a video on it for others to follow.

-Below are the steps on how I did the install.
+Below are the steps on how I did the installation.
 I have also included the instructions on GitHub [here](https://github.com/jarossnd/arch-linux-uefi-grub/blob/main/install-notes.md).

 > Note: This article assumes you are using a US keyboard layout and we will also be setting up swap as a file instead of a partition.
 You should also read the official Arch installation guide https://wiki.archlinux.org/index.php/installation_guide.

 1. Verify boot mode:
     - This is an important set when working with a UEFI system.
-Run the below command and if the directory does not exist, the system may not be booted in UEFI mode.
+Run the command below and if the directory does not exist, the system may not be booted in UEFI mode.
     - `ls /sys/firmware/efi/efivars` (If the directory exist your computer supports EFI)

 2. Ping some site on the Internet to verify connection: